 So instead, I went back to square 1 and asked ALL parties about this.
-I took a step back and, looked at all my options.
+I took a step back and looked at all my options.

-Nursing homes and assisted living facilities would get a hospital bed, or adjusting bed, for all their clientelle.
-But right now, it simply costs way too much.
+Nursing homes and assisted living facilities WOULD get a hospital bed, or adjusting bed, for all their clientele (they do reduce the chances of falls, and make life easier for elderly and vulnerable people, after all), but right now, they simply cost way too much to make this feasible.